Jay-Idrees/Vanilla-Javascript-Quiz-DOM-Manipulation/readme.md

-# Vanila JavaScript Quiz in Action
+# Vanilla JavaScript Quiz in Action

 ## About the Project
 This project is a Front-End application designed to conduct a quiz.
 In this example the topic of the quiz is Javascript itself.
 This quiz is timed.
 When a user hits the start button, the timer starts, the first question is displayed.
 The user is presented with the options to select an answer.